Andrew-S-Rosen/cbe504/main.typ

 For instance, $sigma$ is a value of 2 for linear molecules with a center of symmetry (e.g. a homonuclear diatomic molecule) and 1 for linear molecules without a center of symmetry (e.g. a heteronuclear diatomic molecule).
 #footnote[
 The NIST Chemistry WebBook has a variety of physical properties, including rotational symmetry numbers of common molecules.
-The rotational properties (e.g. moments of inertia, rotational symmetry number) of common molecules can be found on the NIST Chemsitry WebBook as well NIST's Computational Chemistry Comparison and Benchmark DataBase, among other resources.
+The rotational properties (e.g. moments of inertia, rotational symmetry number) of common molecules can be found on the NIST Chemistry WebBook as well NIST's Computational Chemistry Comparison and Benchmark DataBase, among other resources.
 ]

 The quantity $I$ is the moment of inertia, and for the nonlinear case they are the three principal moments.